from pyspark.sql import SparkSession

 ]

-# Assemble both encoded string features and numerical features
+# Step 6: Assemble both encoded string features and numerical features

 )